fleetdm/fleet/handbook/ceo.md

 ### Schedule time with the CEO

-All [meetings](https://fleetdm.com/handbook/company/communtcations#internal-meeting-scheduling) are welcomed and a top priority for the CEO to get on the calendar quickly.
+All [meetings](https://fleetdm.com/handbook/company/communtcations#internal-meeting-scheduling) are welcomed and a top priority for the CEO to consider getting on the calendar quickly.

-To grab time with the CEO @mention the [AttC](#team) in the [#-meetings channel](https://fleetdm.slack.com/archives/C01BQKMTJNR) with the following details:
+To grab time with the CEO @mention the [AttC](#team) in the [#g-ceo channel](https://fleetdm.slack.com/archives/C05K87USYUV) with:
 - Proposed date and time
-- Reason for meeting e.g. include customer names or related GitHub issues
+- Reason for meeting _(e.g. include customer names or a related GitHub issue)_

-  - **Note:** Product design reviews and 🐋Sales meetings are top priority for the CEO.
-Other internal meetings and blocked time can always be moved to make room.
-External meetings, travel, and personal commitments cannot be moved.
+Meetings and blocked time can sometimes be moved to make room.
+External meetings, travel, and personal commitments can rarely be moved.

-All meetings on Mike's calendar are reviewed and scheduled by the AttC.
-Please ***do not*** directly schedule a meeting onto Mike's calendar without confirming with the Apprentice first unless requested directly from Mike.

-All meetings with the CEO should originate from his calendar and Zoom account.
+- **Why the extra step?** There are not enough hours in the day for the CEO to accept every request to meet, so [we have to prioritize](#process-the-ceos-calendar).
+- **Self-service scheduling:** Unlike other team members, who you can schedule with by simply dropping an event on their calendar, unless requested directly from Mike, please do not directly schedule a meeting onto the CEO's calendar without using this process to confirm with the Apprentice first.
-All items on Mike's calendar are subject to change by the CEO to better serve the company.
-Last-minute changes or cancellations must be communicated to Mike via [direct message (DM) only](#why-not-mention-the-ceo-in-slack-threads).
+- **Rescheduling:** All items on Mike's calendar are subject to change by the CEO to better serve the company.
+Send last-minute changes or cancellations to Mike [via direct message (DM)](#why-not-mention-the-ceo-in-slack-threads).

-### Why not mention the CEO in Slack threads?
+## Why not mention the CEO in Slack threads?
-Everyone else who works at Fleet is expected to read and reply (or acknowledge with an emoji reaction) every time they're mentioned in Slack, even deep inside long threads.
+Everyone else who works at Fleet is expected to read (and reply or acknowledge with an emoji reaction) every time they're mentioned in Slack, even deep inside long threads.

-[Too often](https://docs.google.com/document/d/1vK-Dy2BVrw7doYUzabOPyCiN4RfolWFgOKMm23l91s0/edit) the CEO gets mentioned.
+Now that the company has grown, the CEO gets mentioned in threads [too often](https://docs.google.com/document/d/1vK-Dy2BVrw7doYUzabOPyCiN4RfolWFgOKMm23l91s0/edit) to keep up with thread replies, even for threads he participates in.

 From Mike: